Luis Arraez Player Props: Marlins vs. Cardinals

 Luis Arraez At The Plate

-- In 34.2% of his games this season, Arraez has driven in at least one run.
-In 10 of those games (12.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Arraez has had at least one RBI in 33.8% of his games this year (27 of 80), with more than one RBI 10 times (12.5%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 30 of 79 games this year, and more than once 6 times.
+- In 38.8% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.